-Includes only accomplishments during the last fiscal year (July 2021 through June 2022) The feasibility study was completed in February 2022 and was published to the Transform Fresno website.
+\ Includes only accomplishments during the last fiscal year (July 2022 through June 2023)

+The feasibility study was completed in February 2022 and published on the Transform Fresno website.
 Results from the study ultimately indicated that a PBID in Chinatown would not be feasible at this time.
 The report cited a number of challenges to transforming Chinatown into a thriving commercial district, including homelessness, abandoned structures, and a lack of street lightning and well-maintained sidewalks.
-Given the cost to properly address these issues, and the decline in economic activity in Chinatown over the years, local property owners were reluctant to financially take on the burden of improving the neighborhood without further support form the City of Fresno.
+Given the cost to properly address these issues, and the decline in economic activity in Chinatown over the years, local property owners were reluctant to take on the financial burden of improving the neighborhood without further support form the City of Fresno.

-Chinatown Property-Based Improvement District
+Chinatown Property-based Improvement District

+" Launch date: July 2019

+" Completion date: February 2022

-" Launch date: July 2019 " TCC grant funds: \$0
+" TCC grant funds: \$0